jsokpo/Music-Search-with-Spotify-API/README.md

 I eventually decided not to do it, since those are only 30 seconds previews and they won't represent a fully listening experience anyway, their role is just to give a hint of what the artist's style is like.

 ## How i created the app
-- sudo yo angular
+- yo angular
-- sudo npm install -g generator-karma (if needed)
+- npm install -g generator-karma (if needed)

 ## To start the app
-- `npm install -g grunt-cli`
+- `npm install --global yo bower grunt-cli`
-- `npm install -g bower`
+- `npm install -g generator-angular`
-- `npm install`
+- `yo angular`
 - `grunt serve`

 ## Libraries/Tools i used